jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 32. Click Run on the Logic App Desinger, and then run the Contoso sports Web App and check out an Item.

-33. Run the admin website app, and select the last Details link in the list.\
+33. Run the admin website app, and select the last Details link in the list.
     ![Screenshot of the Details link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image264.png "Details link")

 34. You should now see a Download receipt link because the database has been updated.

     ![In the Order Details window, the Download receipt link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image265.png "Order Details window")

-35. Click on the Download receipt link to see the receipt
+35. Click on the Download receipt link to see the receipt.

 36. Return to the Logic app and you should see all green check marks for each step.
 If not, click the yellow status icon to find out details.